Splitting metaplectic cover groups: Statement of the results

 \section{Statement of the results}

-Let $F$ be a non-archimedean local field of \emph{odd} residual characteristic, and let $D$ be a division algebra over $F$ with a canonical involution $\tau$ such that $F$ consists of all $\tau$-fixed points of $D$.
-We let $(W, \langle, \rangle)$ be a symplectic space over $F$ of dimension $2n$ with a decomposition of tensor product
+Let $F$ be a non-archimedean local field of residue characteristic different from $2$, and let $D$ be a division algebra over $F$ with an involution $\tau$ such that $F$ consists of all $\tau$-fixed points of $D$.
+We define $(W, \langle, \rangle)$ as a symplectic space over $F$ of dimension $2n$ with a tensor product decomposition